UID Laser Marking

 Creating a UID mark does not always have to be done with a laser.
-It can be done with an ink jet, chemical etch, or a dot peen method each with their own advantages and disadvantages.
-For example using a ink jet for UID marking offers a low entry cost but it is a low quality non-permanent mark.
+It can be done with an inkjet, chemical etch, or a dot peen method each with its own advantages and disadvantages.
+For example, using an ink jet for UID marking offers a low entry cost but it is a low-quality non-permanent mark.
 Using a laser system may have a higher entry cost, but it is the most versatile of the methods applicable to replacing print labels for direct part marks (DPM).
-Laser systems also offer the highest quality permanent mark available and require virtually no maintenance with at least 50,000 hours life expectancy.
+Laser systems also offer the highest quality permanent mark available and require virtually no maintenance with at least 50,000 hours of life expectancy.